edumi8/sigseg/README.md

-# This is the report of the SIGSEG sylabus
+# This is the report of the SIGSEG syllabus